 The aircraft BAE-146 was manufactured in the United Kingdom by British Aerospace (which later became part of BAE Systems).
 It is a high-wing aircraft with very short runway requirements, which make it particularly suited for this kind of destinations.
 It is operated by Aerovias DAP, which has more than 20 years of experience flying in Patagonia and Antarctica.

 There is a possibility to take part in the following activities on this trip at an additional cost: Sea kayaking program USD 895.
 Snowshoeing program USD 85.
 (Prebooking necessary, limited number of participants.)

 Tripple CabinMarie Lannborn

 The expedition ship Ocean Nova (sister ship to our popular M/S Quest) was built in Denmark in 1992 and in 2006 she was completely refurbished and has now a career as a small and comfortable expedition ship.
-The Ocean Nova takes 72 passengers in twin, triple and quad cabins, all with exterior views and en-suite facilities.
-The quad, triple and some of the twin cabins on upper deck have upper and lower berths.
-All other cabins have two lower berths.
+The Ocean Nova takes up to 78 passengers in twin, triple and quad cabins, all with exterior views and en-suite facilities.
 In your cabin you find a desk with a chair as well as storage space for clothes and equipment.